The Front Entry

 Surrounded by a nature preserve and an old abandoned apple orchard, relaxed simplicity was the motto while working on this 4+ acre setting.
 In conjunction with the clients, their Architect and their design team, the Landscape Architect assisted in siting the residence and designing the outdoor rooms in an effort to minimize disturbances, restore natural systems and provide a logical visual extension with the adjoining conservation area and riding trails.
 Drawing on the site’s unique qualities and surrounding environment, a seamless transition from Architecture to Landscape was achieved.

-A “pre-Sandy” dream of an in-ground pool on a lower lawn terrace adjacent to the sound was immediately scrapped; a site that ended up more than 4 feet under water when the storm hit.
-The house looked like a barge on the sound, an image that set our design in motion.
-Mimicking the bow of a ship, the pool and patio terraces were programmed as an extension of the existing house plinth.
+The idea of an in-ground pool down on a lower lawn terrace, adjacent to the sound was immediately discouraged.
+Past hurricanes caused the sea to come up to an existing raised rear patio terrace but never topped the wall.
+That image actually inspired the Landscape Architects to create a ship on the water feel.
+Mimicking the bow of a ship, the pool and patio terraces were programmed up close as an extension of the existing house plinth.

 Creation of a 25 meter lap pool on a 2+ acre hilltop where flat terrain was essentially nonexistent was the challenge proposed by our clients.
 With a project site elevation drop of 86 feet and the existing residence perched on the only level ground, a dramatic site sensitive solution evolved, providing the opportunity to restore and reinvent the entire landscape.